Help to Buy schemes – FAQs

-The two schemes are designed to help people who have already made the decision to buy and who have a deposit of at least 5%, and can afford the mortgage repayments.
+The scheme is designed to help people who have already made the decision to buy and who have a deposit of at least 5%, and can afford the mortgage repayments.
 But make sure you can afford the other costs, such as the legal fees and Stamp Duty.

 How long will the help to buy scheme run for?